Dynamical system analysis in multiscalar-torsion cosmology: Introduction

 Modified gravity theories offer alternative explanations for the universe's acceleration \cite{mod1, mod2}.
 These theories modify the Einstein-Hilbert Action by introducing geometric invariants in the field equations that provide acceleration through geometrodynamical terms.
 In General Relativity, the Ricci scalar $R$ is the fundamental scalar constructed using the Levi-Civita connection.
-However, using a general connection, we can construct the non-metricity scalar $Q$ and the torsion scalar $T$, which along with $R$, are known as the trinity of gravity \cite{tr1}.
+However, using a general connection, we can construct the non-metricity scalar $Q$ and the torsion scalar $T$, which, along with $R$, are known as the trinity of gravity \cite{tr1}.
 When the antisymmetric Weitzenb\"{o}ck connection is the fundamental connection of physical space \cite{Weitzenb23}, the torsion scalar $T$ can be used as gravitational Lagrangian \cite{cc,Hayashi79}, leading to the teleparallel equivalent of General Relativity.
 Introducing a nonminimally coupled scalar field results in a scalar-torsion theory \cite{sss1, ss2, pal1}, which differs from the scalar-tensor theory of gravity \cite{pal2}.
-The scalar-torsion theory has been applied to describe the late-time acceleration of the universe in \cite{te1, te3, te5}.
+The scalar-torsion theory has been applied to describe the late-time acceleration of the universe in \cite{te1, te3, te5,dd0}.
+From the phase-space analysis of the field equations in scalar-torsion theory \cite{dd0a} it was found that the asymptotic solutions described by the quintessence scalar field or the phantom scalar field of General Relativity are provided.
+Additionally, the de Sitter point always exists.
+In \cite{dd1}, inflation in scalar-tensor theory was investigated.
+The analysis of the dynamics found that some asymptotic saddle points can be attributed to inflation.\ For a discussion we refer the reader to \cite{dd2,dd3,dd4,dd5,dd6} and references therein.

 A multiscalar field cosmology was recently explored in teleparallelism in \cite{dial}.
 In this model, one of the fields is coupled to the torsion scalar $T$ through a diatonic coupling function, while the other field minimally couples to gravity.
 Still, there exists nonzero interaction between the two fields.
-There is also a nonzero interaction between the two fields.
-The field equations for the multiscalar field models are of second-order, and the Noether symmetry analysis is used to determine exact and analytic solutions and specify the scalar field potentials.
+The field equations for the multiscalar field models are of second order, and the Noether symmetry analysis is used to determine exact and analytic solutions and specify the scalar field potentials.